Without reaching out to Google for an answer, what’s your definition of brand identity?

 Running a competitor analysis can help your brand identify gaps in the market, spot new market trends, and market/sell more effectively and efficiently.

-4. What Characteristics Define Your Brand’s Personality?
+4. What Defines Your Brand Personality?

 A well-defined brand personality can help inspire the look and feel of your entire brand as well as guide the messaging you send and share across your website, stores, and even on social media.